 A global network leader

-Orange is one of the main global telecommunications network operators offering connectivity services to individuals, businesses and other operators.
+Orange is one of the main global telecommunications network operators offering connectivity services to individuals, businesses and operators.
 We use our own infrastructure and employ millions of kilometres of optical fibre and copper cables, hundreds of thousands of items of equipment, tens of thousands of antennas and, to manage it all, thousands of technical sites and data centres.

 We offer mobile network access in 26 countries in Europe, Africa and the Middle East, while our business IP networks cover most 200 countries and territories worldwide.
 We also contribute to the ‘information superhighway’ through a vast international carrier network and 450,000 kilometres of submarine cables, which we operate on our own or with partners.